In the studio: Basic inventory

 In the meantime, with your 40% coupons burning a hole in your pocket, my suggestions for enhancing your studio (thinking of getting the most out of your coupon) would be:

-• large set of Prang or other high-quality brand colored pencils (they offer much better and more varied colors than the basic Crayola set)
+• large set of high-quality brand colored pencils (they offer much better and more varied colors than the basic Crayola set)

-• electric pencil sharpener (when you use a lot of pencils, this is a blessing to get them all back into shape again quickly)
+• very good-quality electric pencil sharpener (when you use a lot of pencils, this is a blessing to get them all back into shape again quickly)

-• perhaps a pack of tempera paints, if they sell them bundled (maximizing the coupon!)
+• perhaps a large pack of tempera paints, if they sell them bundled (maximizing the coupon!)

 It's difficult to think of pricier items for stocking the art studio, since most things are fairly inexpensive!
 The above are more long-term investments.
 For more of a short-term thrill, check out my Holiday Gift Ideas for Your Child Artist.